-Loper’s Legacy Park, as it will be named, will be in memory of Loper, a very special dog, who spent many lonely years in the very location where the play yard will be located.
-Sadly, Loper passed away late last year, but not before he felt the love of a family, even if only for a short while.
+The play yard is named in memory of Loper, a very special dog, who spent many lonely years in the very location where the play yard is located.
+Sadly, Loper passed away from end stage heart worm disease in late 2020, but not before he felt the love of a family, even if only for a short while.

 Last, but not least, we are always looking for partners that want to help us expand Loper’s Legacy Park into the best dog park in Harrison County so all well deserving dogs have a place to enjoy life the way it was meant to be – fun!
 We still have a way to go in fundraising for the extra amenities, but we will never stop fundraising because everything we do is a step toward letting the dogs leave the past behind.

 Please consider being part of our vision.
 If you’d like to help or have questions, please contact us